preetichablani/Java-Pattern-Project/README.md

 Here are some examples of the patterns you might find in the project:

-1. Right-angled Triangle
+1. Diamond Pattern
-2. Inverted Triangle
+2. Butterfully Pattern
-3. Pyramid Pattern
+3  Pascal’s Triangle Pattern
-4. Diamond Pattern
+4. Numeric  Diamond Pattern
-5. Number Pattern
+5. M Pattern
-6. Alphabet Pattern
+6. H Pattern
-7. Pascal’s Triangle
+7. N Pattern
-8. Hollow Square
+8. Hollow Diamond Pattern
-9. Floyd’s Triangle
+9. Hollow Pattern
-10. Butterfly Pattern
+10. Floyd's Triangle Pattern

 ## 🛠 Technologies Used